Why Your Winery Can't Post Updates on Google (And What Actually Works)

 The restriction is global and applies consistently.
 And unfortunately, there's no way to appeal it or work around it using standard posts.

-What CAN you actually do on your Google Business Profile?
+What can you actually do on your Google Business Profile?

 The good news: there's a workaround that Google explicitly allows and actually performs better than regular posts.